devilslot/rfcs/accepted/0000-overrides.md

   one by its dependency relationship.
 - `overridesRelevant` A boolean set initially to `false`, indicating that the overrides on this node were relevant in this branch of the dependency graph.
+(That is, a string-value override rule was applied.)

+One new field added to the `Edge` object:

+- `overridden` Boolean initially set to `false`, indicating that the edge was replaced by an overridden dependency.

+One new field added to the `Arborist` object:

+- `overridesRuleSets` Map object used to identify duplicate rule sets.

 To flag a node's override as relevant:

 - Set `node.overridesRelevant = true`.
 - Flag `node.overridesProvider`'s overrides as relevant.

+XXX is setting it on overridesProvider enough?
+If a node is deduped, then its "relevance" may be connected to more than one "provider".
+Really, we have to say that the overrides _ruleset_ (and its parent) were relevant, not just that the node itself had a relevant override.

 If any overrides exist on a given node, then:

-- When resolving any given dependency, if it is not already subject to an override, test the resulting `resolved` value against the set of `override` keys.
+- When resolving any given dependency, if the edge is not already overridden, test the resulting node against the set of `override` keys.
-- If there is a match, then:
+- Find the first string-value overrides rule found.
-    - If the value is a string, then replace the `Edge` object with a new edge representing the new spec, and re-resolve.
-(Subsequent override matches will be ignored.)
+    - Replace the `Edge` object with a new edge representing the new spec, and mark it as overridden.
+      (Subsequent string-value override matches will be ignored.)
 Flag this node as having relevant overrides.
+- Calculate the effective overrides rules for the node.
+    - Merge together all matching object-value overrides rules, followed by the parent's override rule set.
+    - Let `overridesRuleSetKey` be the JSON representation of the resulting object.
-    - If the value is an object, then attach the value to the resulting dependency as `dep.overrides` and set `dep.overridesProvider` to the node with the dependency.
+    - If `overridesRuleSetKey` is in `overridesRuleSets`, then use the value stored.
+    - If not, store the rule set in `overridesRuleSets`.
+    - Set `dep.overrides` to the resulting rule set object.
 - If there is no match, then:
     - the `overrides` object is attached to the dep node.
     - the `overridesProvider` is set as a reference to the node with the